dthain/compilers-fa25/syllabus.md

 life, such as a minor illness, schedule conflict, etc.  To do so, just send an email to the TA **before the deadline**, saying briefly "I would like to take a late pass on assignment X".
 And the due date for that item will be extended by seven calendar days.
-(Sorry, you can't use a late pass on the final assignment.)
+(Naturally, you can't use a late pass on the exams or the final assignment.)

 Beyond that, exceptions will only be made for serious circumstances such as a hospitalization, death in the family,